alexnovis1/ColumbiaFintechWK2/README.md

 pip install questionary
 ```

 Next, the `load_csv` function which loads and reads a provided bank data .csv file with the inputs Lender, Max Loan Amount, Max LTV, Max DTI, Min Credit Score, and Interest Rate.
-An example .csv file, "daily_rate_sheet.csv" has been included in the repository.
 Following, the `save_cvs` function will write and save the output data (i.e., a list of the banks that are willing to underwrite the loan).

+> Side Note: An example .csv file, "daily_rate_sheet.csv" has been included in the repository.

 We import `load_cvs` and `save_cvs` by pulling it from the `fileio.py` by: